 - More affordable.
 It’s a lot easier to come up with a smaller down payment, making homeownership more attainable sooner rather than later.

-- Larger mortgage.
+- Larger loan amount.
 A lower down payment means you’ll need to take out a bigger loan, which means you’ll owe more.

-- Higher monthly payment.
+- Higher monthly payments.
 A higher loan amount means higher mortgage payments as you work towards paying off what you owe.

 - Lower (or no) mortgage default insurance.
-If you can muster up at least 20% for a down payment, you can avoid mortgage default insurance, which can translate into thousands of dollars in savings.
+If you can muster up at least 20% for a down payment, you can avoid mortgage default insurance, which can translate into quite a bit in savings.

-- Lower monthly payment.
+- Lower monthly payments.
 While you might have to put forth a larger chunk of money upfront with a big down payment, you’ll benefit from smaller monthly payments as a result.

 - More equity in your home.
-Putting more towards the purchase price of your home upfront means you’ll have a much higher stake in your home in the form of higher equity.
+Putting more towards the purchase price of your home upfront means you’ll have a much higher stake in your home in the form of home equity.

 - Bigger hit to your savings.
-It takes a long time to save up for a down payment, and once you spend it all on a down payment, you’ll be left with little else in your savings account.
+It takes a long time to save up for a down payment.
+Once you spend all those savings on a down payment, you’ll be left with little else in your savings account.

 - Money tied to an asset.
 Your home is a valuable asset that will grow in value over time.
-But throwing all your money into your home means much of your capital will be tied to that one asset, leaving little left over to invest elsewhere.
+But throwing all your money into your home means much of your capital will be invested in that one asset, leaving little left over to invest elsewhere.

 Besides taking the time to put a few dollars away every month to save up for a down payment, there are other ways to source these funds: